Date of Adoption: 04/15/2017

 (Substitute Teacher with additional training in the DIR® model supporting the Functional Emotional

-Behavior DIR ®Expert Clinician/Associate Behavior DIR® Expert Clinicians (Licensed Speech Language Pathologist, Occupational Therapist, Social Worker, Special Education Teacher), with additional training and/or expertise in DIR® model thinking from the DIR® certification
+Developmental Levels of students), Speech Language Pathologist, Mental Health worker, Teacher, Regulatory/Crisis Responder (Paraprofessional or Substitute Teacher with additional training in using the Safety Care® and SEA’s developmental language and DIR® thinking to facilitate and support students in being regulated and available for learning, pro-actively responding to safety and available for crisis situations throughout the students’ day and Behavior DIR ®Expert Clinician/Associate Behavior DIR® Expert Clinicians (Licensed Speech Language Pathologist, Occupational Therapist, Social Worker/Counselor, Special Education Teacher), with additional training and/or expertise in DIR® model thinking from the DIR® certification organizations).

 Developing Individualized Regulatory Support Plan (IRSP):